 1980s Happylight Snake Lamp

 Materials: White flexible plastic tube.
-Metal goose-neck inside.
-White painted aluminium half round lampshade.
-Also white painted inside.
-Bakelite socket.
+Metal gooseneck inside.
+White painted aluminium half-round lampshade.
+Also painted white on the inside.
+Bakelite E14 socket.

 Total Length: 150 cm / 59.05”

 Electricity: 1 bulb E14, 1 x 40 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.